 About Michael Sand

-Sand pioneered an unconventional “hands-on” approach to exhibit design now common in children’s museums and learning spaces, and his work incorporated the use of technology and computers to assist learning before the phrase “user-centered design” even existed.
+Sand pioneered an unconventional “hands-on” approach to exhibit design now common in children’s museums and learning spaces, and his work incorporated the use of technology and computers to assist learning before the phrase “user-centered design” existed.

 Michael's early career

 Sand began his career in 1962 as an intern in the office of Charles and Ray Eames, where he designed an exhibit exploring “thinking machines” for the IBM Pavilion at the 1964 New York World’s Fair.
 Shortly after earning his BS in industrial design from RISD in 1963, he was appointed Design Director of the Boston Children’s Museum by director Michael Spock in a bold move to transform an otherwise conventional museum into a “hands-on” enterprise encouraging self-directed exploration and experimentation.
 Sand’s design team produced exhibits like the Giant’s Desktop, a collection of office supplies scaled up to twelve times their original size, allowing visitors to climb on and interact with seemingly mundane objects in new ways and discover a sense of scale.

 In 1966, Sand became Art Director for the Education Development Center, led by cognitive psychologist Jerome Bruner, working on award-winning materials like the “Man: A Course of Study” student curriculum.
 Sand helped produce this innovative but controversial elementary school curriculum exploring human behavior, with a focus on the Netsilik Inuit indigenous peoples.
 The curriculum was used nationwide in 1,700 schools across 47 states, to give more than 400,000 students insight into human behavior.

 From Michael Sand, Inc. to Rare Media Well Done